0xCAFEDECAF/VanBus/README.md

 #### 10. ```void ActiveACK(const uint8_t len, const uint16_t array[]={})``` <a id="activeack"></a>

-Acknowleges the frames coming from one of the adresses listed in the array.
+Acknowleges the frames coming from adresses listed in the array.
 Sends an ACK by pulling down the bus line into dominant state for 1 timeslot.
+IMPORTANT : you have to indicate the **lenght** of the array of adresses you are passing.

 Example: